catcueto/password-generator/README.md

 ## Project Description

-The password generator was created using the Web API (window.prompt) land JavScript methos like confirm(), Math.floor, and Math.random.
+The password generator was created using the Web API (window.prompt) and JavScript methods like confirm(), Math.floor, and Math.random.

 Once the user clicks the 'Generate Password' button, he will immediately see a window prompt that asks the user to enter the desired number of characters for the password.
 Length of password must be between 8 and 128 characters; otherwise, user will get a message on the screen that says "Invalid password length.
 Try again".